 Do front and lateral lunges as part of a sprinting warm-up.
 Take a step with one leg in front of the other.
 Both knees should be bent, but do not let the back knee touch the ground.
 Balance in the lunge position for three seconds before switching legs.
 Take side steps with both knees bent and back straight to complete lateral lunges.
 The lateral movements improve balance when sprinting around curves, such as in a 200-meter race.

-Practice accelerations as the last part of a sprinter's warm-up.
-Sprint all out for 10 meters and stop.
-Sprint for 20 meters next and then run at top speed for 30, 40 and 50 meters.
+Practice accelerations as the last part of a sprinter's warm-up, says ExRx.net.
+Sprint all out for 10 to 20 meters and stop.
+Rest for one to four minutes.
+Repeat eight to 15 times.
 After your accelerations, you are properly warmed up and can work on your technique for relays, hurdles or other sprint events.